sardarusman/PhoneBook-Laravel/readme.md

 ## Controllers:
 We create one controller called "ContactController" to perform functions for add,update and delete the contacts.

-##PhoneBook:
-We create the Phonebook folder in app folder which contains the interface and business logic model which intract with controller and model.

 ## Model:
 We create eloquent contacts model for adding and updating the record in database.